 From geopolitical tensions, including Brexit, to attacks on academic freedom, as well as an unprecedented disruption to university learning and research through COVID-19, European higher education is currently facing a plethora of challenges.
 How have European universities responded to this period of uncertainty?
 What policies have been developed at national and supranational levels of governance in light of political and social developments?
 This PhD workshop provides an interdisciplinary platform for emerging scholars to share and discuss their research with peers and senior academics.

 The aim of the workshop is for PhD researchers to present their work in an encouraging environment.
-We welcome submissions of different theoretical and methodological approaches across social science disciplines.

 - Jeroen Huisman, Professor of Higher Education at Ghent University, will give a presentation on The challenges of higher education research on Europeanisation and governance.